apatsika/DataSafe/target-registration.md

   ![Select Data Safe target](images/targets.png)

 2. From the **Targets** page click **Register**.
 The **Register Target** dialog will pop up.
+3. Click **Download Privilege Script**

   ![Download Privilege Script](images/download-script.png)

-3. The `datasafe_privileges.sql` is downloaded on your local computer.
+4. The `datasafe_privileges.sql` is downloaded on your local computer.
 Click **Cancel** to exit the **Register Targets** dialog.
-4. With SQL Developer, connect to your database as `SYS` user and run the following script.
+5. With SQL Developer, connect to your database as `SYS` user and run the following script.

-5. From the SQL Developer menu to go File > Open.
+6. From the SQL Developer menu to go File > Open.

   ![Open File in SQL Developer](images/open-file.png)

-5. Locate your `datasafe_privileges.sql` script and open the file.
+7. Locate your `datasafe_privileges.sql` script and open the file.
-Click Run the script.
+Run the script.

   ![Open File in SQL Developer](images/open-script.png)

-6. On the **Select Connection** dialog, select your Database under connection then click **OK**.
+8. On the **Select Connection** dialog, select your Database under connection then click **OK**.

   ![Select Database Connection](images/select-connection.png)

-7. Enter the Data Safe User `DS$ADMIN` for the Value 1. `DS$ADMIN` is the name of the Oracle Data Safe service account that you created on your DB system.
+9. Enter the Data Safe User `DS$ADMIN` for the Value 1. `DS$ADMIN` is the name of the Oracle Data Safe service account that you created on your DB system.
 It is case-sensitive and must match the account name in the `dba_users` data dictionary view in your database.
 Click **Ok**.

   ![Select Value 1](images/value-1.png)

-8. You can `GRANT` or `REVOKE` depending on whether you want to add privileges to or remove privileges from the Oracle Data Safe service account.
+10. You can `GRANT` or `REVOKE` depending on whether you want to add privileges to or remove privileges from the Oracle Data Safe service account.
 Type **Grant** for value 2

   ![Select Value 1](images/grant.png)

-9. You can assign `AUDIT_COLLECTION`, `AUDIT SETTING`, `DATA_DISCOVERY`, `MASKING`, `ASSESSMENT`, or `All`  privileges to the `DS$ADMIN` users.
+11. You can assign `AUDIT_COLLECTION`, `AUDIT SETTING`, `DATA_DISCOVERY`, `MASKING`, `ASSESSMENT`, or `All`  privileges to the `DS$ADMIN` users.
 For the purposes of this workshop we will assign `All` the privileges.
 Type **All** for Value 3

   ![Select Value 1](images/value-3.png)

-9. Your DS$AMIN user has now been granted the following privileges:
+12. Your DS$AMIN user has now been granted the following privileges:
 - `AUDIT_COLLECTION`
 - `AUDIT SETTING`
 - `DATA_DISCOVERY`